jessicac3732/github-tutorial/README.md

 `rm -rf` = Deletes a non-empty directory. -rf means that it will continue to delete with force nonstop until everything is gone, permanently.

-`mv <old filename> <new filename> `= Renames a file by putting it’s old name as the first argument and the new name as the second argument.
+`mv`(_rename_) = Renames a file by putting it’s old name as the first argument and the new name as the second argument.

-`mv <filename><name of directory you want to move it to>` = Moves a file from one directory to another.
+`mv`(_move_) = Moves a file from one directory to another.
 Can move one or multiple sources.
 To move one or multiple sources the first argument is the sources names and the second argument is the destination.

 ---
 ## Rolling Back Changes
-`git checkout -- <filename>` = To undo an edit. (_Can be found when you type git status._)
+`git checkout -- filename` = To undo an edit. (_Can be found when you type git status._)

-`git reset HEAD <filename>` = To undo an add by removing something from the staging area. (_Can be found when you type git status._)
+`git reset HEAD filename` = To undo an add by removing something from the staging area. (_Can be found when you type git status._)

 `git reset --soft HEAD~` = To undo a commit. (_Search on google git undo commit.
 This command can be found on the stackoverflow website._)